top of page

 Jon Nixon, General Manager at JCB 2022

 "We evaluated several partners to create our sustainable finance game.
 PBS had the most innovative and relevant approach to understanding and meeting our needs.
 Participants’ feedback has been incredibly positive.
 The game experience really engages participants and enables them to understand the complex challenges and interdependencies of sustainable finance in a playful and social way.
 We have found PBS to be an extremely capable, proactive and innovative partners and we look forward to expanding our relationship with them."
-Andrew Collier, L&D Director at PepsiCo 2022
+Klaus Woeste, CEO at Attain Learning 2022

 "We decided to work with PBS to co-create our talent management game because they have a proven record in designing and delivering high-impact L&D solutions.
 Importantly, we knew that PBS would enter into a partnership with us and be able to design something that fit PepsiCo’s culture and unique context.
 The game has already resulted in higher learner engagement scores and significantly increased our Managers’ confidence and ability to make better talent decisions."